berkantay/grpc-basics/README.md

 Kafka is used to produce events and let other interested servers notified about the changes.
 Since kafka is well documented, easily built up I preferred Kafka to uses broker.

+## Logging

+Logs do not include user information because of the security concern.

 ## Improvements

 ### Scaling